 After a three-week stay, the crew left Niwiska on a Russian piloted C-47 plane.
 It flew from Yashunda to Poltava Ukraine and then to Teheran.
 From there it flew to Cairo, and they finally landed at their base in Bari, Italy.
 All the crewmembers returned to active duty on January 26, 1945.

 After List’s return to America, he delivered all of the letters, but Anna Grabiec’s letter to her relatives was sent back to him as undeliverable.
 Perhaps her aunt and uncle had moved, or the address was incorrect.
-He knew that any attempt to return the letter to Niwiska might put Anna at risk with the Russians.
+List knew that any attempt to return the letter to Niwiska might put Anna at risk with the Russians.
 So, the young pilot put the undelivered letter in a briefcase and forgot about it−for more than forty years.

 It was in November 1989 when Ed List and his daughter Talia Moser discovered the letter in the briefcase, and he explained what had happened.
 Talia was determined to find the writer and with the help of a Polish coworker, had the letter translated.
 Talia contacted the priest in Niwiska and he, of course, knew Anna Grabiec, a teacher in the village.

-Talia’s generous and inquisitive spirit was rewarded with a thankful and steady twenty-year correspondence with Anna Grabiec.
+Talia’s generous and inquisitive spirit was rewarded with a grateful and steady twenty-year correspondence with Anna Grabiec.
 Anna wrote to List and Talia about her family’s hardships during the Nazi invasion.
 Typical of what I have learned about Anna, her letters also contained sincere gratitude for the kindness of those American airmen so very long ago.